top of page

 co-organized by Yena Park

-Jakupsil is pleased to present TRACE, a group exhibition featuring works by eight emerging artists: Jieun Cheon, Ruoxi Hua, Korkimon, Yoorim Ko, Zengyuan Ma, Yena Park, Kutay Tufekci, and Yue Yuan.
-On view from May 22 through May 29, 2025, the exhibition explores the corporeal and incorporeal vestiges that define our existence—marks left upon bodies, spaces, memories, and psyches.
-Through diverse mediums including painting, installation, sculpture, and mixed media, these artists excavate the residual imprints of lived experience, investigating the territories between presence and absence, the tangible and ethereal.
+Jakupsil is pleased to present TRACE, a group exhibition featuring works by eight artists from School of Visual Arts MFA program: Jieun Cheon, Ruoxi Hua, Korkimon, Yoorim Ko, Zengyuan Ma, Yena Park, Kutay Tufekci, and Yue Yuan.
+The exhibition explores the corporeal and incorporeal vestiges that define existence—marks inscribed upon bodies, spaces, memories, and psyches.
+Through painting, installation, and mixed media, these artists excavate the residual imprints of lived experience, navigating the territories between presence and absence, the tangible and ethereal.
+The title, TRACE, captures themes of memory, remnants, embodiment, and liminality that course through their practices.
+In an era shaped by displacement and digital mediation, they question what remains when connection fractures and identity disperses.
+The exhibition aims to map such thresholds—between belonging and estrangement, visibility and erasure, preservation and decay—that resist categorization.

-"To live is to leave traces." — Walter Benjamin¹
+"To live is to leave traces." — Walter Benjamin

-"The body is the inscribed surface of events." — Michel Foucault²
+"The body is the inscribed surface of events." — Michel Foucault

 Park and Ko engage with absence through distinct technical approaches.
 Park employs untreated fabric as compositional foundation, foregrounding the substrate while signifying intentional incompletion.
-Her chromatic methodology utilizes cold blues and greens to articulate spatial recession, while surrealist elements create perceptual instability.
-Curtains in her compositions symbolize irretrievable realms that remain unreachable, while clothing lines represent layers of memories leaving only faint traces.
+Her chromatic methodology utilizes blues and greens to articulate spatial recession, while surreal elements create perceptual instability.
+Curtains in her compositions symbolize inaccessible realms, while clothing lines represent layers of memories, leaving only faint traces.
 Eyes become crucial motifs conveying contrasting emotions, and disappearing pearl necklaces symbolize impermanence—visual metaphors rendered through technical precision.
 Ko builds translucent washes and textured passages of acrylic and oil pastel that interrupt and animate the surface.
 Her investigation of "aura" positions color not as ornamental but ontological—a medium through which unseen energies are felt and rendered.
 Her approach produces visual fields simultaneously ephemeral and structured, engaging themes of transformation and emotional presence.
 The paintings offer contemplative spaces for subtle encounters with presence, where materiality becomes a conduit for sensation rather than depiction.

-What unites these diverse practices is their attention to palimpsestic accumulation—the way meaning is constructed through layers of material, memory, and cultural inscription.
+From bodily imprints to spatial remnants, varied traces manifest throughout the exhibition.
+Works on view collectively engage with palimpsestic accumulation—the way meaning is constructed through layers of material, memory, and cultural inscription.
 TRACE invites contemplation of what persists when physical proximity fails, when societies enforce conformity, and when understanding confronts its limitations.
 The works occupy threshold spaces—between abandonment and attachment, order and chaos, dissolution and connection—testifying to art's capacity to preserve and transform the residual marks of being.
 The exhibition offers not discrete objects but a constellation of temporal and spatial incursions—moments where absence becomes presence, where memory materializes between what is revealed and what is withheld.

 >Download Press